tulika-99/DS_Algorithms/README.md

 ## Guidelines

 - Go Inside the Data Structure or Algorithm folder (if already created, else create one).
-- Create a  folder with the Algorithm Name.
+- Go inside the  folder with the specific Algorithm Name.
+If not present then create a new folder with the name of the algorithm and add your files in it.
 - Create a .txt file with the Algorithm Theory/Explanation or a solution file which contains the code for the Algorithm, named acc to the language used to implement it. ( Eg: Inorder Traversal-C++ )
 - Add this file inside the folder with the name of the algorithm you have implemented.
-If not present then create a new folder with the name of the algorithm and add your files in it.
-- If you have some specific details u need to add according to the implementation in a specific language , add it as comments in the code, or create a sub-folder (Algo Name - language) and add the
+- If you have some specific details u need to add according to the implementation in a specific language, add it as comments in the code, or create a sub-folder (Algo Name - language) and add the text file and the code files.
+(Can also be done in case the implementation in a language requires more than one file.)

 ## Steps